villAsh/Weather-Buddy/README.md

 # Weather-Buddy
 <ul>
   <li>Weather Buddy is created using ReactJS and TailwindCSS and for Weather API i have used OpenWeatherApi. </li>
+  <li>In this app i have used Functional Components and Hooks.</li>
   <li>Weather buddy is an React App which gives us weather information of specific city.</li>
   <li>The user can search city and will get weather information related to that city.</li>
 </ul>

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).